 Memorable Manitobans: William Rae Allan (1864-1926)

-Born in Montreal on 9 March 1864, son of Montreal shipping magnate Andrew Allan and Isabella Allan, he was educated at Rugby, England.
+Born at Montreal, Quebec on 9 March 1864, son of Montreal shipping magnate Andrew Allan and Isabella Allan, he was educated at Rugby, England.
 He entered the services of Allan Steam Ship Company in 1882, at Boston.
 He came to Winnipeg in 1883, where he engaged in various mercantile matters up to 1893.
-He worked for the Vulcan Iron Works from 1883 to 1885.

-In 1909, he married Minnie Killam (?-?), widow of Albert Clements Killam.
+On 1 June 1909, he married Minnie Whyte Killam (1859-1925), widow of Albert Clements Killam.
+They had no children.
 A keen sportsman, with a love of horses, he served as President of the Winnipeg Jockey Club.
 He was a member of the Manitoba Club, St. Charles Country Club, St. James Club, Montreal Club, and Anglican Church.
-His Winnipeg home, 6 Roslyn Road, was designed by architect Hugh Gordon Holman.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.